 Kilning is the drying of the barley to stop growth, while keeping the all-important sugars and enzymes.
 In some Scottish distilleries the grain is dried by smoke from burning peat, which lends smoky flavours to the whiskey.
 We dry ours with hot air.

 Dried barley is added and ground into a flour known as grist.

 Water is added to dissolve sugars and produce wort.

 Yeast is added and fermentation turns the sugars into alcohol.

 Alcohol is vaporised and collected three times to create a smooth-tasting spirit.

-Alcohol from distillation is stored in oak casks for a minimum of three years.
-Sometimes longer.
+Alcohol from distillation is stored in wooden casks for a minimum of three years.
+Often longer.